 - whether specific expertise or research is needed.

-We implemented service standards in order to provide greater transparency and certainty to our stakeholders, as well as to have an objective means of measuring our own performance.
+We implemented service standards to provide greater transparency and certainty to our stakeholders, as well as to have an objective means of measuring our own performance.

 The Act provides a 15-day time limit, from the date when the information on file is complete, for us to determine whether to act on a complaint of reprisal.
 In addition, we will apply the following service standards, barring exceptional circumstances: